DiscoverWithAI/discoverwithai.github.io/documents/interviews/int_4.typ

 *Q: _Were you satisfied with what you organized?_*\
 *A:* Yes, quite satisfied, internet is a good source from which find what you are looking for.
 #v(10pt)
+*Q: _Was it easy to manage and keep track of all the travel tickets, passes and documents?_* \
+Let me think...
+I would say yes, for the most part: I usually suggest to send all of the documents to all of the participants via email using the same subject, so they can be easily retrievable.
+The only problem is when there is a lack of internet connectivity: it doesn't happen often, so we still didn't take care of it.